microsoft/spring-cloud-azure/spring-cloud-azure-servicebus-topic-stream-binder/readme.md

 #### Service Bus Topic Consumer Properties ####

-It supports the following configurations with the format of `spring.cloud.stream.servicebus.bindings.<channelName>.consumer`.
+It supports the following configurations with the format of `spring.cloud.stream.servicebus.topic.bindings.<channelName>.consumer`.

 **_checkpointMode_**